Heirukichi/MV-GalvYEPCompatibilityFix/README.md

 If you are using Yanfly's Macros Extension Plugin together with this plugin, you have to be careful not to include any `\pop[X]` code in your macros.
 The reason is that Galv's Message Styles plugin looks for matches in the event itself (Game_Interpreter), before Yanfly's macros are converted.
 Any other macro can be used normally.

 ### Shaking Text
 If you are using SRD Shaking Text plugin, a compatibility option is included.
-Just add the small plugin with *below* at the end of its name to your plugin list and place it after SRD Shaking Text plugin.
-Be sure to place the original SRD Shaking Text plugin **above** the main compatibility fix plugin and to place the appendix (the one with *below* in its name) **after** SRD Shaking Text.
+Just add the appendix of this plugin to your plugin list and place it after SRD Shaking Text plugin.
+Be sure to place the original SRD Shaking Text plugin **below** the main compatibility fix plugin and to place the appendix **after** SRD Shaking Text.

+The correct plugin order is the follwing:
+1. YEP Message Core
+2. Galv Message Styles
+3. Heirukichi GalvYep Compatibility Fix
+4. SRD Shaking Text
+5. Heirukichi GalvYep Compatibility Fix Appendix

+Putting plugins between the main compatibility fix plugin and SRD Shaking Text plugin is possible as long as they are compatible with them.

 ----------
 ## License